bifurcationkit/BifurcationKitDocs.jl/docs/src/capabilities.md

 - Automatic branch switching at branch points (**whatever the dimension of the kernel**) to equilibria
 - **Automatic computation of bifurcation diagrams of equilibria**
 - Fold / Hopf continuation based on Minimally Augmented formulation, with Matrix Free / Sparse / Dense Jacobian.
-- Detection of all codim 2 bifurcations of equilibria and computation of the normal forms of Bogdanov-Takens, Bautin, Cusp, Zero-Hopf.
-(Hopf-Hopf normal form not implemented)
+- Detection of all codim 2 bifurcations of equilibria and computation of the normal forms of Bogdanov-Takens, Bautin, Cusp, Zero-Hopf and Hopf-Hopf.
 - Branching from Bogdanov-Takens / Zero-Hopf / Hopf-Hopf points to Fold / Hopf curve

 ## (limited) Capabilities related to maps